 Why are saturated fats (mainly from animals) mistakenly considered harmful to our health?

-- When the animal, meat, poultry, and fish receive an unnatural diet, including hormones, growth promoters, antibiotics, and industrialized food, the quality of the meat, milk, and eggs is low and contributes to chronic morbidity.
+- When the animals, meat, poultry, and fish receive an unnatural diet, including hormones, growth promoters, antibiotics, and industrialized food, the quality of the meat, milk, and eggs is low and contributes to chronic morbidity.

 - The main problem is that almost all the animal products we consume today are industrialized.